 Asics was originally founded in 1949 by Kihachiro Onitsuka as ONITSUKA Shokai, but later changed the name to ASICS, which is an acronym for the Latin expression "anima sana in corpore sano" meaning “you should pray for a healthy mind in a healthy body."
 The roots of the present-day logo didn't appear until 1987, however.

 For more than 100 years, AT&T adopted the logo of its parent company, Southwestern Bell.
-During a restructuring in 1983, AT&T created its recognizable globe logo—a version of which is still in use today.
+During a restructuring in 1983, AT&T created its recognizable globe logo—a version of that is still in use today.

 The Rock of Gibraltar has been Prudential's symbol since 1885.
 Even after all these years, the company still uses the rock on its logo to project strength and security to its customers.